 Ivan: Since BAKGAT 1 the industry has grown into a serious business.
-We made BAKGAT for less than R1 million, it was all about the passion, there was no market, it has been an amazing journey to be a apart of young pioneer filmmakers focused on building an industry and constantly exploring ways for it to grow and be better.
+We made BAKGAT for less than R1 million, it was all about the passion, there was no market, it has been an amazing journey to be a part of young pioneer filmmakers focused on building an industry and constantly exploring ways for it to grow and be better.

-Donnalee: I had the privilege of making my film debut with the very heart warming romantic comedy Klein Karoo, most of the team were ‘first timers’ so it was also very much a passion project, but I agree with Ivan, since then it has had to become more of a business in order to make it more sustainable for filmmakers.
-And yes it is a wonderfully exciting place to be at the forefront of pioneering an ever growing and expanding film industry in which we can tell stories that are home grown and make films that are truly proudly South African.
+Donnalee: I had the privilege of making my film debut with the very heartwarming romantic comedy Klein Karoo, most of the team were ‘first timers’ so it was also very much a passion project, but I agree with Ivan, since then it has had to become more of a business in order to make it more sustainable for filmmakers.
+And yes it is a wonderfully exciting place to be at the forefront of pioneering an ever-growing and expanding film industry in which we can tell stories that are homegrown and make films that are truly proudly South African.

 What advice do you have for writers who want to break into turning words into action?